 Undertaking personal actions that reduce waste such as not littering, recycling, bringing low waste lunches and re-usable containers are actions that contribute to healthy and safe lifestyles and communities in support of the PDHPE syllabus.

-Environmental sustainability – Schools involvement in the return and earn - container deposit scheme by Schools Infrastructure NSW (staff only).
+Environmental sustainability – Schools involvement in the return and earn - container deposit scheme, by School Infrastructure NSW (staff only).

 Reducing waste, provides suggestions by the Australian Government.